Guide to Cheaper Travel

 How To Find Cheaper Food

-Another big expense is food – forcing to eat in restaurants is going to quickly increase your food budget.
+Another big expense is food – being forced to eat in restaurants is going to quickly increase your food budget.
 I always search out supermarkets for self-catering options.
 I usually purchase items for sandwiches, as well as fruit, yoghurt, and other meals that you can eat straight from a cup (such as noddles or pasta).
 However, don’t just rely on this for your food as you will miss out on eating local cuisine – and local food is one of the great joys of travel.
 Remember that street food is always affordable and is much better cost wise then sitting in a plush restaurant.
 Also, if you are staying in a hotel that provides a buffet breakfast, eat up big and remember to bring some small items with you to snack throughout the day (such as bread and fruit).

 How To Save On Laundry Costs

 You want to clean your clothes at some stage during your trip?
 If you are staying in a hotel, be prepared for a shock as the prices can make your head spin.
 If I am staying away for a period of more than 2 weeks (which ensures I need to wash a pile of clothes) then I chose an apartment with a washing machine during this middle of the trip.
 I’ll then spend a morning or afternoon inside and clean every single thing in my bag.
-Even if the apartment is slightly more expensive than the hotel, I guaranteed that the cost of washing powder will be significantly cheaper than the laundry service of almost every hotel.
+Even if the apartment is slightly more expensive than the hotel, I guaranteed that the cost of washing powder and the more slightly more expensive apartment will be significantly cheaper than the laundry service of almost every hotel.

 How To Benefit From Loyalty Programs

 For middle to high end travel, consider becoming a member of a loyalty program.
 You will often hear the term ‘travel hacking’ but this terms almost always applies to people living in North America.
 If you live elsewhere the travel hacking approach works quite poorly.
 The two most effective loyalty programs are your two biggest travel expenses – flights and accommodation.
-Remember, if you like getting free upgrades this is significantly more likely to happen if you are a member of the airline’s or hotel’s loyalty program.
+Remember, if you like getting free flight or room upgrades this is significantly more likely to happen if you are a member of the airline’s or hotel’s loyalty program.

 For flights, stick with one airline or airlines within one loyalty program.
 Emirates Skywards is my first loyalty program choice and this is used for all flights with Emirates, flydubai (my 2 favourite airlines) and Qantas.
 There are a number of high quality airlines you can choose as your preferred carrier – but given my proximity to the Middle East and the different destinations on the Emirates/flydubai network – it is an obvious choice for me.
 Emirates reaches almost every distant destination I wish to visit and flydubai’s choice of lesser visited destinations (my preferred places to visit) is outstanding with an extensive network in Middle East, Central Asia and Eastern Europe.
 Both are high quality airlines with excellent customer service, strong food offerings and In-Flight Entertainment (IFE) options – the IFE options on Emirates is outstanding, and on some flights they can offer more than 4000 channels of entertainment.